-Hamer Environmental comprises research and environmental professionals including associations with wildlife and fish biologists, hydrology and soil scientists, plant ecologists and database management specialists.
+Hamer Environmental comprises research and environmental professionals including wildlife and fish biologists, hydrology and soil scientists, plant ecologists and database management specialists.
 An experienced technical staff supports our services.
 Our associations with professionals in other fields enable us to conduct comprehensive interdisciplinary studies and broad-scope habitat conservation/management plans.

 Thomas E. Hamer, M.S., Director/Wildlife Biologist

-Erin Colclazier, B.S., Plant Ecologist
+Erin Colclazier, B.S., Plant Ecologist and Vice President

 Erin Colclazier is a project manager and plant ecologist with over fourteen years of experience in botanical, watershed and biological research.
 For the past ten years, she has worked at Hamer Environmental managing numerous large-scale projects and studies for a variety of clients in Oregon, Washington, California and Hawaii.
 She has led a number of large-scale studies involving vegetation cover type mapping, rare plants (vascular and non-vascular species), noxious weeds, mycological surveys for rare fungi, wetland delineations, ratings and mitigation plans, Critical Area Ordinance designations, and habitat mapping for a variety of wildlife species.
 Erin has experience designing and implementing large scale restoration projects in the Columbia Basin as well as coastal environments.
 Her regular duties involved planning, coordinating, and managing multiple projects concurrently, as well as writing, designing and managing projects and budgets.
 Erin graduated with a B.S. degree in Environmental Science from Western Washington University.
 In addition to her botanical expertise, Erin has conducted research on birds, small mammals and terrestrial mollusks.

-Matt Reed, B.S., Wildlife Biologist
+Matt Reed, B.S., Vice President and Senior Wildlife Biologist

 Delphin Ruché, M.S.